Reports: Limit food industry sway on public health matters

-NEW YORK — The tweet from a group that finances development in Latin America was direct: Sodas do not offer beauty or joy, just a big amount sugar.
+NEW YORK — The tweet from a group that finances development in Latin America was direct: Sodas do not offer beauty or joy, just a lot of sugar.

 There was one problem for the organization.
 Coca-Cola was a funder.